Smoothing proximal gradient method for general structured sparse regression: Smoothing proximal gradient

-where $C \in \mathbb{R}^{{\sum_{g \in \mathcal{G}}|g|} \times J}$ is a matrix defined as follows.
-The rows of $C$ are indexed by all pairs of $(i,g) \in \{(i,g)| i\in g, i\in \{1,\ldots, J\} \}$, the columns are indexed by $j \in \{1, \ldots, J\}$, and each element of $C$ is given as:
+where $C \in\mathbb{R}^{{\sum_{g \in\mathcal{G}}|g|} \times J}$ is a matrix defined as follows.
+The rows of $C$ are indexed by all pairs of $(i,g) \in\{(i,g)| i\in g, i\in\{1,\ldots, J\}, g \in \mathcal{G}\}$, the columns are indexed by $j \in\{1, \ldots, J\}$, and each element of $C$ is given as

-Note that $C$ is a highly sparse matrix with only a single non-zero element in each row and $\sum_{g \in \mathcal{G}}|g|$ non-zero elements in the entire matrix, and hence, can be stored with only a small amount of memory during the optimization procedure.
+Note that $C$ is a highly sparse matrix with only a single nonzero element in each row and $\sum_{g \in\mathcal{G}}|g|$ nonzero elements in the entire matrix, and, hence, can be stored with only a small amount of memory during the optimization procedure.